droidluv/Spring-OkHttp-Interceptor/README.md

 Setup
 -----

-This library can be used only with apps upgraded for AndroidX (For support library users check out the orignal project [Chuck](https://github.com/jgilfelt/chuck))
+This library can be used only with apps upgraded for AndroidX (For support library users check out the original project [Chuck](https://github.com/jgilfelt/chuck))

 Step 1: // For Pure Java Only Apps, Kotlin user's or people who have enabled kotlin support can Skip to Step 2: